Health care, religious freedom/liberty, and religious employers

 "every action which, whether in anticipation of the conjugal act, or in its accomplishment, or in the development of its natural consequences, proposes, whether as an end or as a means, to render procreation impossible is intrinsically evil."
 1,2,3 [Emphasis by us]

 This section is generally interpreted by Catholic theologians as banning the use of birth control pills, emergency contraception, condoms, and IUDs, as well as banning surgical procedures such as vasectomies and tubal ligations (a.k.a. "having one's tubes tied").
-However, the section is interpreted as allowing natural family planning, which avoids pregnancies by having the couple engage in abstinence during a woman's most fertile intervals.
+However, the section is interpreted as allowing natural family planning, which avoids pregnancies by having the couple engage in abstinence during what are probably a woman's most fertile intervals.

 A straightforward interpretation of Section 2370 seems to restrict it to only those actions that make a subsequent pregnancy "impossible."
 However, all of the actions listed above merely make procreation unlikely.
 None make it "impossible:"